The final paper has become a common law school evaluation method. Here are 10 steps to writing a great law school paper.

 Sloppy papers are hard to read and indicate to me that the student did not really try.
 Writing well takes time, and lots of red ink.
 Invest that time in your paper.
 It will pay off.

-I will not belabor this point.
 This is the only law school “exam” format without a time constraint and professors expect you to edit.
 Use proper grammar, punctuation and spelling.
+Print out the document and proofread it to make sure you catch even minor errors.

 Many professors offer to review topics, outlines, and rough drafts.
 If yours does, accept the offer.
 I require my students to hand in a topic and a short outline.
 I invite them all to hand in long outlines or rough drafts prior to the end of the last class.
 Few of them take advantage of this.
 If you had the opportunity to get such feedback on an exam, you would take it, right?
 Do that with papers, too.
 Be one of the few students that do and see the benefit to your writing ability and your GPA.